KhronosGroup/glTF/specification/2.0/README.md

 * a `copyright` property denoting authorship
 * a `generator` property describing the tool, if any, that generated the asset
-* a `premultipliedAlpha` property specifying if the shaders were generated with premultiplied alpha (see WebGL `getContext()` with premultipliedAlpha)
 * a profile designation
 * a `version` property denoting the specification version